 - Are you a medical transport provider or broker?
 It’s best to use an air ambulance provider because a broker will charge you money to help you find a medical transport provider.

-- Is your company CAMTS (Commission on Accreditation of Medical Transport Systems) accredited?
-CAMTS is viewed as the Gold Standard for medical transport accreditation.
-CAMTS is nationally recognized and many air ambulance companies find it difficult to pass their accreditation guidelines.
-This is why very few air ambulance companies are CAMTS accredited.
+- Is your company NAAMTA (National Accreditation Alliance Medical Transport Applications) accredited?
+NAAMTA is viewed as the Gold Standard for medical transport accreditation.
+NAAMTA is nationally recognized and many air ambulance companies find it difficult to pass their accreditation guidelines.
+This is why very few air ambulance companies are NAAMTA accredited.